kaymen99/uniswap-sushiswap-arbitrage/README.md

 Smart contract for performing arbitrage between Uniswap and Sushiswap

 ## Features:
-The smart contract SimpleArbitrage alows the user to make an arbitrage between the 2 exchanges and ensures that the operation is always profitable
+The smart contract SimpleArbitrage alows a user to deposit ETH and make an arbitrage between the 2 exchanges and ensures that the operation is always profitable by checking that the price difference is always higher than the payed fees

 ## Usage: